 Most libraries such as Library and Archives Canada have collections of published material rich in genealogical reference tools.

-Browse our Newspaper Lists to find newspapers or consult the following sites:
+Newspaper lists to find newspapers or consult the following sites:

 City directories contain helpful information to trace individuals, families and businesses.
 They usually include an alphabetical listing of the adult residents, with their occupation and address, listings of businesses, churches, schools, social organizations, municipal services, etc. and an alphabetical listing of streets, with the occupant at each house number.
 The directories can assist in determining a ward for census years, for identifying adult members of the same family residing in the same house and for trying to narrow down the time period when an immigrant may have arrived in the country.